Please enable JavaScript to view this site.

 The Software Trace Tool (SWAT) enables recording of trace events by using efficient instrumentation without dedicated on-chip hardware trace logic.
 The resulting trace data supports use cases such as CPU load analysis, evaluation of task, ISR, and Runnable performance metrics, as well as monitoring arbitrary events such as data writes, and function entries and exits.

-For configuration details, refer to Setup.
+For configuration details, refer to the following chapters:

 Requirements